Best Travel Cards for Australians Heading Overseas in 2025

 - Flat fee or percentage fee for debit card purchases via EFTPOS

-Debit cards are best for:
+Debit cards for overseas travel are best for:

 - When you have time and you're happy to open a bank account to get one